This post has been updated as of January 2019*

 So far so good.
 The table will expand downwards as you add more content, so a repeating background image will tile just nicely until the end of your email.

 The good news is that this works in most major email clients, including Gmail.
-Notable exceptions are Outlook 2007 and 2010, plus Lotus Notes 6 and 7.
+Notable exceptions are legacy versions of email clients such as Outlook and Lotus Notes.